 And then top each of the mushroom caps with a cheese slice prior to putting the pan of mushrooms into the oven.

 Follow these tips and tricks to make filling and working with a piping bag easier than ever.
 This method will save you so much time!

-- Don’t completely fill the bag.
-Make sure to leave 1/4 – 1/3 empty to avoid mishaps.
+Don't completely fill the bag.
+Make sure to leave ¼ - ⅓ of the bag empty to avoid messy mishaps.

 Stuffed mushrooms always seemed fancy and difficult to me... like something I couldn't tackle.
 Until I tried making them the first time and I realized that it isn't difficult at all.